Joy-less/Embers/Documentation.md

 	Sets the value at the given key.

 hash.==(other)
-	Returns true if the other object is a hash with equal entries.
+	Returns true if the other object is a hash with equivalent entries.

 hash.to_s
-	Returns a string containing each item.inspect of the hash in curly brackets.
+	Returns a string containing each entry.inspect of the hash in curly brackets.

 hash.to_a
 	Returns an array containing each [key, value] in the hash.

 hash.inspect
-	Returns a string containing each item.inspect of the hash in curly brackets.
+	Returns a string containing each entry.inspect of the hash in curly brackets.

 hash.length | hash.count
 	Returns the number of entries in the hash.